 Everything You Need to Know About the Product Owner Role in Scrum

-The role of the product owner in Scrum comes with several responsibilities like setting the vision, managing the constraints, and representing the clients’ requirements.
+The role of the product owner in Scrum framework comes with several responsibilities like setting the vision, managing the constraints, and representing the clients’ requirements.
 They are integral to the project’s success.

 The job description of the product owners varies significantly with the nature of the projects and the industry.
 There are however some common elements and responsibilities that will be discussed in this article.